- Company/Business Entity

 The amount of money or its equivalent received during a period of time in exchange for labor or service, from the sale of goods or property, or as profit from financial investments (e.g., salary, consulting fees, honoraria, royalties, and dividends).

 Any ideas, inventions, technology, creative expression and embodiments thereof, in which a proprietary interest may be claimed, including but not limited to patents, copyrights, trademarks, know-how, biological materials, and other forms of intellectual property legally recognized now or in the future.

 Traditionally limited to the principal investigator and co-principal investigators; some federal regulations include this to mean any research personnel or other key personnel, regardless of title or position at a university, who is responsible for the design, conduct, or reporting of research, proposed research, or educational activities.

 An individual involved in research and who is supported in salary, supplies, space or other resources by grant funding.

 May include but is not limited to consulting fees, honoraria, gifts, entitlements, other types of "in-kind” compensation.

 An acronym for "Person of Interest."
-In order to access the DEPA reporting system, individuals who are not university employees must be established in the payroll system as POIs.
+In order to access the disclosure reporting system, individuals who are not university employees must be established in the payroll system as POIs.
 POI status may also be necessary to access the conflict of interest educational training modules.